-Here's everything you need to know, including when the Bake Off starts, who the contestants are and how to apply to compete in the next series.
+GBBO is well underway, but if you're looking for a refresher, here's everything you need to know, including when its on, who the contestants are, which bakers are still left and how to apply to compete in the next series.

-The Great British Bake Off 2019 will be kicking off on Tuesday 27 August at 8pm.
+The Great British Bake Off 2019 airs every Tuesday at 8pm on Channel 4.
 It'll most likely run for ten weeks, ending in October.

 In these modern times, you don't just have to watch the bakers struggle with a technical recipe the traditional way.
 Instead, you can watch on All 4 – live or on-demand with catch-up through a wide range of devices including smart TVs, games consoles, media streamers, phones and tablets.

 If you're not based in the UK and want to keep up with the series as it airs, then check our article on watching Bake Off from abroad.

 What happened in week one of Bake Off?

 The debut episode of GBBO introduced all the bakers who were tackling the same theme it's always been on the first show: cake week.